JeffersonLab/SRO-RTDP/rtdp/src/cpu_emu/README.md

 ## Report Processing

 The sender and each cpu_emu component should be executed with -v 1 and stdout redirected to a file.
-All component output files plus the sender output file should be combined into a single file (order arbitray).
+All component output files plus the sender output file should be combined into a single file (order arbitrary).
 This conglomerate output file is the input file to the python notebook file emu_rprt.ipynb that will produce various graphs and statistics of the run metrics.

 # Simulation